-11. Meander through the cobbled streets of the Old Town
+11. Things to do in Prague - Meander through the cobbled streets of the Old Town

 The Old Town is a labyrinth of streets.
 Start walking from the Old Town Square, take a few lefts and rights and see where it leads you.
 Maybe you will some more examples of beautiful architecture or a cosy bar or restaurant.

 12. Things to do in Prague - Climb Petrin Hill

 Petrin Hill is located on the left bank of the Vltava River.
 Here you will get panoramic views of the city.
 It is a pleasant walk to the top of the hill and there are many benches along the way to rest yourself.
 Or you can get the funicular train to the top of the hill and just walk down the hill.
 At the top, you will find a miniature version of the Eiffel Tower, beautifully landscaped gardens and the unusual Church of St Michael.